qiushiyan/qiushiyan.dev/content/notes/web-performance/index.md

   this for images that are in the initial viewport.

-Compared to `loading`, `fetchpriority` determines HOW URGENTLY the browser should download the resource once it starts loading.
+Compared to `loading`, `fetchpriority` determines HOW URGENTLY the browser should download the resource **after** it starts loading.
+So in summary, `loading` is about WHEN to start loading, and `fetchpriority` is about HOW URGENTLY to download the resource.

 ``` html
 <!-- The high priority only takes effect AFTER the lazy loading threshold is met -->